matthewjholmes/inheritance_zine/contributors/matt.md

 slug: matt
 ---

-I am a student of Public Health and Comparative & World at San Francisco State University.
+I am a student of Public Health and Comparative & World Literature at San Francisco State University.